opencomponents/oh-see/README.md

 * Replace a component's baseUrl and re-render it
 * Optionally specify another set of operations to perform
 * Take another screenshot
-* Compare the screenshots and save a diff file with the highighted differences
+* Compare the screenshots and save a diff file with the highlighted differences

 Most important features:
 * Crazy quick compare to Selenium with Phantom
 * Able to hide/show Browser
 * Works with any OS
 * Able to use DevTools and do debugging with Chrome

 # Requirements: